magento/devdocs/guides/v2.3/graphql/mutations/set-payment-method.md

   - /guides/v2.3/graphql/reference/quote-payment-method.html
 ---

 The `setPaymentMethodOnCart` mutation defines which payment method to apply to the cart.
-Magento GraphQL supports the following payment methods:
+Magento GraphQL supports the following offline payment methods:

 Title | Code
 --- | ---